 If I'm honest, I can't see myself abstaining from alcohol long-term; I enjoy a drink with my friends.
 However, given that even modest alcohol intake has been linked to cancer and other health problems, maybe we could all benefit from cutting back on the drink.

 Cancer is one of America's biggest health burdens.
-In fact, just last year, more than 1.6 million new cancer cases were diagnosed in the U.S., and more than 595,000 people died from the disease.
+In fact, just last year, more than

 I don't want to add to these statistics.
 So, the next time I'm out with friends and debating that extra drink, I'll be asking myself, "Is that glass of wine really worth risking my health?"